JonathanDLTran/Lambda-Calculus-Interpreter/cps.md

 means intuitively calculate f on x recursively in the normal sense, ignoring all CPS.
 Then apply k to this recusive calculation.
 Now it makes absoluate sense why the recusive case is written ```len t (fun len -> k (1 + len))```.
-This is precisly because we calculate len t, ignoring CPS, then we apply the continuation adding 1 to it, and then apply k.
+This is precisly because we calculate ```len t```, ignoring CPS, then we apply the continuation adding 1 to it, and then apply k.
+The new continuation captures what we should do at the end, and the end is at the bottom of the stack, where we apply k to 0.

 We can easily generalize the above procedure to maps, folds, and other recursive functions.
 The above even works for mutual recursion.